OCA/account-payment/account_voucher_invoice_number/README.rst

    :alt: License: AGPL-3

 ===========================================
-Supplier Invoice Number In Payment Vouchers
+ Invoice Number In Payment Vouchers
 ===========================================

-This module adds the supplier invoice number to voucher lines of supplier payments.
+This module adds the invoice number to voucher lines of payments and receipts.

 Usage
 =====

-1 - Go to Invoicing -> Supplier -> Supplier Payments
+1 - Go to Invoicing ->  ->  Payments (or Invoicing --> Receipts)
-2 - In the voucher lines, there is a new field Supplier Invoice Number
+2 - In the voucher lines, there is a new field: Invoice Number

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas